nthodgson/wheatcoin/README.md

 ### Execution Specifications

-- Run main.c with three command line arguments:
+Run main.c with three command line arguments:
-1. Name of input file (default input.txt is given)
+1. Name of input file (default sampleInput.txt is given)
 2. Number of leading zeroes that should be present in the hash
 3. Number of processes to start